developer-zebra/developer-zebra-site/src/ehs/3-1/guide/setup/index.md

 If EHS is removed from the device and the Android Launcher is the only remaining launcher on the device, it will become the default launcher. **If more than one launcher will remain on the device after EHS is removed, a new default launcher should be selected to ensure desired operation**.

-**The following process applies only to Android 4.4.3 and higher**.
-To remove EHS as the default launcher on Android versions prior to 4.4.3, follow the instructions (above) for manually uninstalling EHS using Android App Manager.

 **To manually change the default launcher on a device without removing EHS**:
-(Android 4.4.3 and higher)

 &#49;.
 In Admin Mode <b>open the Settings panel and tap Home</b>:
 <img alt="" style="height:350px" src="settings_panel.png"/>